 Using your notes, take the most important information and organise it into the grid below.
 This might include: key processes; key words, helpful vocabulary; quotations; examples or characters.
 You can also use this as a retrieval exercise from memory.

-Key words and definitions Most impor rtant content I nit Links to other units
+TOPIC Key words and definitions Most import from the un ant content Links to other units

 Condensing notes into key cards